 - Savings

-Here, you'll need to fill in your savings amount per January 1 of the current year.
+Here, you'll need to fill in your savings amount as of January 1 of the current year.

 On average, the government needs 8 to 13 weeks to process your housing allowance application.
 You’ll receive the housing allowance from the government in your personal Dutch bank account.
 Be sure to provide your IBAN via ‘MijnToeslagen’ to receive the payments.